roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Mount Alibaba Cloud disks to Windows containers.md

                   storage: 20Gi
         ```

-    If the storage plug-in is deployed, after you run the `kubectl get pv` command, the PV is automatically created.
+    Run the following command.
+If the plug-in is deployed, you can view the automatically created PV.

-    The following output is returned:
+    ```
+    kubectl get pv
+    ```

+    Expected output:

     ```
     NAME                     CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM              STORAGECLASS        REASON   AGE